Nosebleeds can be alarming but they are usually not serious.

 Other causes of nosebleeds include:

-- overuse of nasal sprays
+- overuse of nose sprays

-- recent nasal surgery
+- recent nose surgery

-Who is more at risk of nosebleeds?
+Who is more at risk of nosebleed?

 You are most at risk of having nose bleeds if you: